 See, as teens their priorities might be slightly different – this is the age where they are more close to their friends, classmates, school and some other external forces.

-You cannot demand them to spend all of their time with you.
-But whatever little time you get with them, make sure it is a positive one.
+You cannot demand them to spend all the time with you.
+But whatever small amount of time you get with them, make sure it is a positive one.

 #Acknowledgement is a must